 Some transplant recipients may have other health issues to deal with as a result of the transplant.
 Talk to your doctor about what life could be like after this surgery, considering your related health conditions.
 In a percentage of cases, PSC returns after a liver transplant.
-Recurrent PSC may occur in about 15 to 35% of transplant patients.
+Recurrent PSC may occur in about 25-30% of transplant patients.
 You may want to ask your doctors about this possibility.

 Donation Trends: Although the prospect of transplant surgery is understandably difficult and may be frightening to contemplate, UNOS, the national organization that regulates transplant activities, reports that recent trends are positive.
 The MELD system, described in the next section, has reduced waiting time to transplant in most parts of the country.
 The number of livers donated nationwide is increasing, resulting in more transplants, while the likelihood of dying while on the waiting list has decreased.
 Finally, the survival rates for those receiving livers from either deceased or living donors are similarly high.